1476 Altarpiece

-The 1476 Altarpiece or San Domenico Altarpiece is a 1476 tempera and gold on panel altarpiece by Carlo Crivelli.
+The 1476 Altarpiece or San Domenico Altarpiece is a 1476 tempera and gold on panel altarpiece by the Italian Renaissance painter Carlo Crivelli.
 Its central panel of the Pietà is now in the Metropolitan Museum of Art in New York, whilst the other nine are now in the National Gallery, London.

 History

 The altarpiece was likely originally constructed for the Dominican church of Ascoli Piceno, given the inclusion of Dominican saints on the lower levels of the altarpiece.
 The church held another 1476 Crivelli work, the Saint Peter Martyr Altarpiece.
 Both works were dismantled from their altars c.
 1776 due to renovations in the church.
 They were then sold to an antiquarian, Grossi, who further separated the panels and regrouped them.
 (The predellas that went with the altarpieces are lost.)

 The altarpiece was seen by Luigi Lanzi and purchased by Francesco Saverio de Zelada in Rome in 1789, and it arrived in Florence with the Rinuccini family.
 The 1476 Altarpiece arrived at London's National Gallery in 1868, having come from the Demidov collection.